 StopGap (registered Charity number 1146601), started in 2010 in response to the need for emergency accommodation for homeless people in Sheffield during the coldest months of the year.

 We pay for the bed and breakfast accommodation for rough sleepers and those at risk of rough sleeping.
 This keeps costs to a minimum.
-From 29th June 2017 to 16th May 2018, we provided 399 bed nights of accommodation to 178 homeless and vulnerable people, 115 of whom have been moved into more permanent accommodation.
+From 1st July 2018 to 30th June 2019 we provided 632 bed nights of accommodation to 265 homeless and vulnerable people.

 Local agencies working with homeless and vulnerable people contact us to arrange accommodation.
 In general, we give people 2-3 nights, so that referral agencies have time to work with them to address longer term housing needs.